 The value of the minimum pension is adjusted by inflation every time the accumulated change in the CPI reaches 15 percent.
-This means that at the current level of inflation, minimum pensions get adjusted once every two years.
-Minimum pensions are currently equal to 25 % of average wages, and 75% of the minimum wage.
-In the past they have been as low as 61% of minimum wages (in 1982) and as high as 91% of minimum wages (in 1987).
-The government also guarantees the minimum pension to those individuals that, having opted for a pension based on programmed withdrawals, outlive the program and exhaust their accumulated funds.
+This means that, at the current level of inflation, minimum pensions get adjusted once every two years.
+Minimum pensions are currently equal to 25 percent of average wages and 75 percent of the minimum wage.
+In the past, they have been as low as 61 percent of minimum wages (in 1982) and as high as 91 percent of minimum wages (in 1987).
+The government also guarantees the minimum pension to those individuals who, having opted for a pension based on programmed withdrawals, outlive the program and exhaust their accumulated funds.

 Second, and as explained in the preceding subsection, the government guarantees a minimum return on accumulated funds.
-If an AFP under performs significantly, and the funds in its reserves accounts -- both the investment and profitability reserves -- are insufficient to bring the actual return to the minimum level, the government covers the difference.
-As pointed out, in this case the AFP is liquidated and the participants transfer their funds to another institution.
-And third, the government also guarantee pension payments (up to a limit) in case an insurance company goes bankrupt.
+If an AFP underperforms significantly and the funds in its reserves accounts-both the investment and the profitability reserves-are insufficient to bring the actual return to the minimum level, the government covers the difference.
+As pointed out, in this case the AFP is liquidated, and the participants transfer their funds to another institution.
+Third, the government also guarantees pension payments (up to a limit) in case an insurance company goes bankrupt.

-In addition to its involvement in these areas, the Chilean government also makes pension payments to those individuals that, either by choice or because of their age, did not transfer to the new system.
-As is discussed in detail below, the cost of paying these pensions has been significant exceeding, in some years, 4% of GDP.
+In addition to its involvement in these areas, the Chilean government also makes pension payments to those individuals who, either by choice or because of their age, did not transfer to the new system.
+As is discussed in detail below, the cost of paying these pensions has been significant, exceeding, in some years, 4 percent of GDP.

 From a policy point of view, the involvement of the government in providing and guaranteeing pensions means that, contrary to what has often been argued, the Chilean system relies on the "three pillars" recommended by the World Bank in its report Averting the Old Age Crisis (1994).
-There are, however, two main main differences between the Chilean system and those in operation (or contemplated) in other countries:

-- In Chile, the "public pillar" plays the role of a provider of last resort, - In Chile, the obligatory capitalization pillar is privately managed.
+There are, however, two main differences between the Chilean system and those in operation (or contemplated) in other countries: (a) in Chile, the "public pillar" plays the role of a provider of last resort; (b) in Chile, the obligatory capitalization pillar is privately managed.
 The government guarantees described above introduce a minimum sense of "solidarity" into the system.
 They do this, however, at the cost of introducing significant elements of moral hazard.
-In particular, there is an incentive for (lower income) individuals to minimize their contributions and to obtain the minimum pension.
-An easy way to reduce this problem would be to establish some relationship between the guaranteed pension level and the years of contributions.
-This means that instead of a single minimum guaranteed minimum pension, there would be a guaranteed pension "band", where those with, say, 20 years of contributions would be at the bottom of the band, while those with 30 or more years of contributions would be at a higher level in the band.
+In particular, there is an incentive for (lower-income) individuals to minimize their contributions and to obtain the minimum pension.
+An easy way to reduce this problem would be to establish some relation between guaranteed pension level and years of contributions.
+This means that, instead of a single guaranteed minimum pension, there would be a guaranteed pension "band," with those with, say, twenty years of contributions at the bottom of the band and those with thirty or more years of contributions at a higher level.

-V. Pensions Under the New System
+1.4 Pensions under the New System